skypilot-org/skypilot/docs/source/getting-started/installation.rst

 :code:`"[aws,azure,gcp]"` (e.g., :code:`"[aws,gcp]"`) to reduce the
 dependencies installed.

-You may also install SkyPilot from source.
+SkyPilot also supports a fourth cloud provider, `Lambda <https://lambdalabs.com/>`_, if you install SkyPilot from source.

+To install SkyPilot from source:

 .. code-block:: console